The genealogy of a solvable population model under selection with dynamics related to directed polymers: Relation with Brunet and Derrida's model

 The authors also prove that there exists a non-random constant $v_N$ (not depending on $\Phi(\cdot)$) called speed of the front such that

-It is then clear that there is no invariant measure for the process $X(t):=\big( X_1(t), \ldots, X_N(t) \big)$.
-On the other hand, if we consider the process $X^0 (t):= X(t)-\Phi\big(X(t)\big)$ ({\it the process seen from the leading edge}), then there exists a unique invariant measure (depending on $\Phi(\cdot)$) for it.
-In the Gumbel case an appropriate measure of the front's location is
+It is then clear that there is no invariant measure for $X(t):= ( X_1(t), \ldots, X_N(t) )$.
+On the other hand, if we consider the shifted process $X^0 (t):= X(t)-\Phi (X(t) )$, then there exists a unique invariant measure (depending on $\Phi(\cdot)$) for it.
+In the Gumbel case, an appropriate measure of the front location is

-If $\xi_{ij}$ are Gumbel $G(\rho,\beta)$-distributed and $\Phi$ is as in (\ref{equa:front.position.gumbel.brunet.derrida}), then the invariant measure for the process $X^0(t)$ has the law of a shifted vector $V^0:=V-\Phi(V)$ of a vector $V$ obtained from a $N$-sample from a Gumbel $G(0,\beta)$.
-Hence the model is completely soluble, allowing exact computations \cite{Brunet2004, Comets2013}.
+In the proof of Proposition~\ref {prop.indep.offspring.generations.gumbel}, we show that if the $\xi _{ij}$ are Gumbel $G(\rho,\beta)$-distributed, then $\Phi ( X(t) )$ has all information needed to construct the next generation.
+The technique that we will present has been used in \cite{Brunet2004} to calculate the velocity and diffusion constant of the $N$-particles system.
+In \cite{Comets2013}, the authors use the same argument to calculate explicitly the invariant measure for the process $X^0(t)$.
+It has the law of a shifted vector $V^0:=V-\Phi(V)$ of a vector $V$ obtained from a $N$-sample from a Gumbel $G(0,\beta)$.
+Summing up, when the disorder is Gumbel distributed the model is completely soluble, allowing exact computations.